 - Minor (Partial) remodel: 1 to 3 months.

 - Major (Full) remodel: 4 to 6 months.
-Remodeling time depends on complexity of design and unit square footage.
+Remodeling time depends on the complexity of the design and unit square footage.

 Standing Fines: Owners will be fined for Rules and Regulations for Remodeling violations for each event/incident.
 Fines are not limited to those stated below.